 North Carolina sports betting has been live since March 11, 2024.
-The best legal North Carolina sportsbooks include DraftKings, FanDuel, BetMGM, Caesars, and ESPN BET.
+The best legal North Carolina sportsbooks include DraftKings, FanDuel, BetMGM, and Caesars.
+Read on to learn about them and find out how to take advantage of top sportsbook promos.

 ---|---|

-The current sports betting options in North Carolina have expanded significantly.
-The official launch of sports betting was March 11, 2024.
-North Carolina has now paved the way for eight of the best online sportsbooks to operate within the state.
+Sports betting options in North Carolina have expanded significantly.
+The official launch of sports betting was on March 11, 2024.
+North Carolina has now paved the way for eight sportsbooks to operate.

 Launch Date | March 11, 2024 |